Yudit HOWTO

 ~/.yudit/data

-directory, like '/home/gsinai'.
-It tries to load
+Yudit tries to load

 ~/.yudit/yudit.properties

-loaded system configuration entries.
+loaded configuration properties.

 yudit.editor.font